basel-maher/DO_project/doc/analysis_pipeline.md

         - Generate ./data/GIGAMUGA/merged/Merged_FinalReport.txt.
             - This is done in ./src/fix_geneseek.R

-2. Convert Geneseek FinalReports files to a format r/qtl2 understands.
+3. Convert Geneseek FinalReports files to a format r/qtl2 understands.
 This encodes the DO genotypes.
     - From https://kbroman.org/qtl2/pages/prep_do_data.html
     - use ./src/geneseek2qtl2_mod.R
     - output is in results/GIGAMUGA/qtl_batches1-4

-3. Remove bad samples and markers using Argyle.
+4. Remove bad samples and markers using Argyle.
     - use ./src/GIGAMUGA_QC.Rmd
     - output ./results/GIGAMUGA/geno.final_merged.RDS

-4. Create cross file for QTL mapping.
+5. Create cross file for QTL mapping.
     - ./src/make_crossfile.R

-5. calculate genotype and allele probs, as well as kinship matrices
+6. calculate genotype and allele probs, as well as kinship matrices
     - how is kinship calculated?
     - ./src/calc_probs.R

-6. more QC - Broman et al.
+7. more QC - Broman et al.
     - script adapted from https://github.com/kbroman/Paper_MPPdiag/blob/master/R/diagnostics.Rmd
     - cite paper
     - This is largely buggy, but everything looked fine.
 Led to the removal of several hundred markers (479)that had greater than 5% genotyping errors.
     - output is cross_basic_cleaned (./results/Rdata/cross_basic_cleaned.Rdata)
     - 109,427 markers remaining

-7. recalculate genotype and allele probs using the new cross_basic_cleaned
+8. recalculate genotype and allele probs using the new cross_basic_cleaned
     - ./src/calc_probs.R

-8. Calc QTL
+9. Calc QTL
     - ./src/map_qtl.R
     - will also perform permutation analysis
         - output in ./results/Rdata/eqtl_perms/

-9. Calc eQTL
+10. Calc eQTL

     - separate instructions for sequencing data preprocessing?
+        -probably. go to rna_seq_pipeline.md
     - PEER stuff

     - after RNA-seq preprocessing, normalize the counts